jahed/console2-afterglow/README.md

 # Afterglow for Console 2

 > A color scheme for [Console 2](http://sourceforge.net/projects/console/) based on the Sublime Text theme of the same name.

 ![Color Table Screenshot](/screenshot.png)

 ## Installation

-* Go to your Console install direction.
+* Go to your Console install directory, there should be a `console.xml` file at the root of it.
 * Replace the contents of the `/settings/console/colors` section of your `console.xml` file with the contents of this projects `console-colors.xml` file.